jacobsanz97/reprohub/README.md

 ### Steps to deploy the hub

 #### Manual steps
+0. Make sure to do all the operations in the same AWS zone that you will use in step 5 in the `group_vars/all` file.
 1. Create an https certificate using AWS cert manager.
   For attaching this to load balancers, it's free, and JupyterHub allows proxy offloading to this certificate.